akmur/alex-11ty/posts/2019-11-21-the-difference-between-pixels-ems-and-rems.md

 ## The web is not a printer

 In my opinion designers (and stakeholders) need to take into consideration the fact that items should be allowed to grow or shrink as the font sizes change.
-They need to understand that elements can be subject to custom accessibility settings and accept the fact that, as someone said before me, &#8220;the web is not a printer&#8221;.
+They need to understand that elements can be subject to custom accessibility settings and accept the fact that, as someone said before me, "the web is not a printer".
 Their designs in Sketch are guidelines, not the single source of truth; the source of truth is still the CSS written by the developer, like it or not.

 ## What should designers do